-Paper says South Africa finance minister asks president to remove him
+Paper says South Africa's finance minister asked to be sacked, rand falls

 It said the issue was likely to be raised at a meeting of the ruling African National Congress party later on Monday.

 Treasury spokesman Jabulani Sikhakhane referred Reuters to the presidency for comment.
-Ramaphosa’s spokesman did not respond to phone calls.
+Ramaphosa’s spokeswoman Khusela Diko did not respond to phone calls.

+Nene is a key ally of Ramaphosa, who reappointed him finance minister in a cabinet reshuffle shortly after he became president earlier this year.

+Ramaphosa has made clean governance and the kick-starting of an economy mired in recession top priorities.

 Several ministers and government officials have been implicated in the widening graft scandals around the Guptas.

 One common theme that has emerged is visits to the family’s sprawling Johannesburg property, which is why there has been public anger regarding Nene’s revelations.

-Nene has also been praised by commentators for standing up to Zuma on crucial issues.
+Nene has also been praised by commentators for standing up to Zuma.

 He told the inquiry he was fired by Zuma in December 2015 for blocking deals that would have benefited the Guptas, particularly a $100 billion nuclear power deal with Russia that could have crippled Africa’s most developed economy.

-Nene was reappointed to the post earlier this year by Ramaphosa, who has made clean governance and the kick-starting of an economy mired in recession top priorities.

-Reporting by Ed Stoddard; Editing by Paul Tait
+Reporting by Ed Stoddard, Alexander Winning and Olivia Kumwenda-Mtambo; Editing by Joe Brock